Legal and Ethical Aspects of Digital Documentation

 Several laws determine how clinicians should handle digital documentation:

 • National rules: Some countries require medical data to stay within the country.
-These rules also define who can access records and when.

 Ethical Principles in Digital Documentation

 • Privacy: Notes should be accessible only to authorized staff.
-Apps should protect patient information and follow electronic health record EHR security standards.

 • Accuracy: Notes must be complete and correct.
-Mistakes can harm mental health care and mislead other providers.

 • Consistency: Records should not change without proper updates being noted.